robtweed/ewd-feder8/README.md

 This is a special module that extends ewd-xpress to create a federation platform for HTTP/REST services

-For more informaation on ewd-feder8:
+For more information on ewd-feder8:

 [http://gradvs1.mgateway.com/download/ewd-feder8.pdf](http://gradvs1.mgateway.com/download/ewd-feder8.pdf)